The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 Books component will use the

 Book component to display all books from MongoDB.
 It will also fetch data from GraphQL API.
-We need to define GraphQL query (which we can copy form Playground), and query Apollo Server with
+We need to define GraphQL query (which we can copy from Playground), and query Apollo Server with

 useQuery.
 Create new file